 - We believe in Play-based learning where children can learn by doing.

-- In our environment we aim to provide a large variety of resources to cater for every individual.
+- In our environment we provide a large variety of resources to cater for every individual.

-- We aim to deliver a careful balance in the programme between structure, routine and free play.
+- We deliver a careful balance in the programme between structure, routine and free play.

 - Children are encouraged to develop social skills and build relationships that value and respect their peers and teachers, develop an ability to resolve issues, take responsibility and make appropriate decisions.

 - Te Reo Māori and Tikanga Māori is an inclusive part of our programme.
 We use Te Reo in our daily routines, mat times, and activities as well as in communication with children.